-a “normal” human body temperature?
-That question is a little harder to answer
+What is a normal body temperature?
+That question is harder to answer than you might think.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy